Meet the NERVLAB team!

 Nikkita Maxwell

-Nikkita is a recent graduate with a Bachelor of Medical and Health Science, currently undertaking an honours project focused on the climate resilience of Fijian Lasioglossum bees.
-Her research employs proteomic approaches to identify key drivers of heat tolerance in these important pollinators.
-She's working on annotating proteins relevant to thermotolerance from the genome of these bees and characterising the molecular mechanisms of thermal stability across specialist species found at different elevations.
-Her findings will bridge the gap between physiological heat resilience and the thermal stability of the bee proteome, contributing to a deeper understanding of how these species adapt to climate change.
+Nikkita recently completed her honours project focused on the climate resilience of Fijian Lasioglossum bees.
+Her research employed proteomic approaches to identify key drivers of heat tolerance in these important pollinators.
+She successfully annotated proteins relevant to thermotolerance from the genome of these bees and characterised the molecular mechanisms of thermal stability across specialist species found at different elevations.
+Her findings bridge the gap between physiological heat resilience and the thermal stability of the bee proteome, contributing to a deeper understanding of how these species adapt to climate change.
+Nikkita will shortly commence her PhD candidature, focusing on understanding the cellular impact of HERV-targetting therapeutics.

 Aquilina Kazzi